Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Numerical illustrations

 We analyze a dataset of tweets that received at least $50$ retweets on Twitter between October 7 and November 6, 2011, available at \url{https://snap.stanford.edu/seismic/}.
-It contains $166,783$ tweets generating $34,617,704$ retweets, along with metadata such as tweet ID, posting time, retweet time, and follower counts.
-For each tweet, we focus on the number of retweets received within the first $30$ seconds after posting: fast retweeting is often indicative of automated or bot-driven activity, as opposed to human behavior.
-The underlying retweet intensity can thus be viewed as a latent measure of a tweet’s instantaneous virality, or more generally its propensity to trigger immediate attention.
-Identifying tweets with unusually high intensity in real time could help detect automated activity or early-stage virality.
-Since these counts arrive rapidly in a streaming fashion, they motivate the need for a sequential, online estimation method such as the proposed QB-EB.
+It contains $166{,}783$ tweets generating $34{,}617{,}704$ retweets, together with metadata such as tweet ID, posting time, retweet time, and follower counts.
+For each tweet, we consider the number of retweets received within the first $30$ seconds after posting, as rapid retweeting may be more indicative of automated than human activity.
+The retweet intensity is a latent measure of instantaneous virality, or propensity to attract immediate attention.
+Detecting tweets with unusually high intensity in real time may help identify automated activity or early virality, thus motivating a sequential method such as QB.
+Table \ref{tweet_tab} summarizes the fast-retweet counts, e.g., $40{,}259$ tweets received none and $28{,}339$ received one, and reports Robbins, ML, MHD, and QB estimates of tweet intensity.

-Table~\ref{tweet_tab} summarizes the empirical distribution of fast retweet counts, e.g., 40,259 tweets received none, 28,339 received one, etc. We apply NP-EB, NP-ML, NP-MD, P-FB, and QB-EB to estimate the intensity for each tweet, quantifying its fast-retweet potential.
-Results are shown in Table~\ref{tweet_tab}.

-We refer to \ref{app5_num2} for another application of the Twitter dataset, with respect to the followers generated by retweets, and for an application to the benchmark accident dataset \citep[Table 6.1]{Efr(21)}.
+Further analyses are reported in \ref{app5_num2}-\ref{app5_num3}, including an additional study of the Twitter dataset focused on the followers generated by retweets, and an application to the benchmark accident dataset \citep[Table 6.1]{Efr(21)}.